RVSA Update -All Variant trailers are suitable & compliant (VTA) for Australian roads

 Towing vehicles must be properly equipped with:

-Towbars and couplings of a suitable type and capacity
+Towbars and couplings of a suitable type and capacity.

-Electrical sockets for lighting
+Electrical sockets for lighting.

 Brake connections if the trailer is fitted with power or electric brakes.

-Extra mirrors may be needed for the towing vehicle if towing a large trailer
+Extra mirrors may be needed for the towing vehicle if towing a large trailer.

-For vehicles with automatic transmission, an extra transmission oil cooler may be needed
+For vehicles with automatic transmission, an extra transmission oil cooler may be needed.

 Some vehicles need structural reinforcement and/or special suspension and transmission options and load-distributing devices to be able to tow heavier trailers.

-1. The 3,500 kg Towing Capacity is Exact
+1. The 3,500 kg towing capacity is exact.

 There is no electronic trailer control system that corrects trailer sway by using acceleration.
-In fact the faster you’re travelling the more unstable everything becomes.
+In fact the faster you are travelling the more unstable everything becomes.
 When a towed load begins to sway you will need to ease off the accelerator to reduce your speed and avoid a sudden transfer of weight.
 Then you can gently apply some pressure to the brakes to bring your trailer under control.
 This procedure can be quite stressful and you may need some time to calm down afterwards.
 Once the situation has returned to normal try to find out what caused the trailer sway and correct the problem.

-As we demonstrated above a towing vehicle and trailer is inherently unstable when travelling at speed.
+As we explained above a towing vehicle and trailer is inherently unstable when travelling at speed.
 This is because there is a lot of inertia in play and the trailer will always want to take the path of least resistance by travelling straight.
 If you need to turn or swerve the trailer will not want to follow your vehicle and you may lose control.
 Many novice towing drivers believe that the posted speed limit applies to towing vehicles as well.
 This is a dangerous misconception and you need to check your owners manual for the manufacturer’s recommended peak towing speed limits.
-If you’re in any doubt travel under below the posted speed limit, if the speed is lower you will have more time to react and an accident will be less severe.
+If you are in any doubt travel under below the posted speed limit, if the speed is lower you will have more time to react and an accident will be less severe.